 Wuxia vs. Xianxia vs. Western Fantasy: The Ultimate guide (2025)

-Fantasy is where we go when we need an escape from the real world.
 It’s always been a mirror of ourselves, our cultures, imaginations, histories, ambitions, and dreams.
 This is true across all cultures, regardless of origin.
 While western readers often grow up with stories of knights and paladins, wizards and mages, chosen heroes and epic fights with dragons and kings, eastern audiences are raised with stories of wandering swordsmen, Taoist immortals, legendary martial sects, mythical creatures, and duels of honor and skill.

 But you know what they all have in common?